krishaamer/green-filter-research/research/literature/design.md

 AI can help us make sense of the vast amounts of sustainability data generated daily.

 -   Gupta et al. (2023) argues software is key to building more sustainable products, already for decades.
 More recently, companies like AutoDesk are putting CO2 calculations inside their design software.
-“Sustainability starts in the design process, and AI can help” “Sustainability Starts in the Design Process, and AI Can Help” (n.d.)
+“Sustainability Starts in the Design Process, and AI Can Help” (n.d.): “Sustainability starts in the design process, and AI can help”.

 -   https://medium.com/ideas-at-igenius/lets-talk-about-sustainable-ai-d4ae4650493e